schof/schof.github.io/_posts/2017-03-27-comstock-agrees-russia-is-an-enemy.md

 > "Well yes I always have.
 Unlike a lot of Democrats"

 Good to know that Comstock has at least a basic understanding of the current [geopolitical situation](http://www.businessinsider.com/dick-cheney-russia-hack-no-question-act-of-war-2017-3).
-If you are a reader of the [Washington Post](https://www.washingtonpost.com/opinions/the-posts-picks-for-congress/2016/10/22/75fe0dd2-962d-11e6-bb29-bf2701dbe0a3_story.html) editorial page, you may be aware that she has recently "taken some steps to temper her hard-right conservatism ...".
-Unfortunately for her, when Comstock deviates from her prepared remarks her knee-jerk partisanship becomes self-evident.
+Now if you are a reader of the [Washington Post](https://www.washingtonpost.com/opinions/the-posts-picks-for-congress/2016/10/22/75fe0dd2-962d-11e6-bb29-bf2701dbe0a3_story.html) editorial page you may be aware that she has recently "taken some steps to temper her hard-right conservatism ..."
+Unfortunately for her, when Comstock deviates from her prepared remarks her knee-jerk partisanship becomes self evident.

 Comstock also goes on to say that:

 > "I'm for an investigation"

-I guess this investigation better not look at Trump's tax returns since [she's already voted](/comstock-votes-against-release-of-trump-tax-returns/) to keep those secret.
+This investigation better not look at Trump's tax returns since [she's already voted](/comstock-votes-against-release-of-trump-tax-returns/) to keep those secret.

 Watch the entire video here: